urbyone/linuxlab/infra/part5/Part5.md

 az ad sp create-for-rbac --name $appName --role reader --scopes /subscriptions/${ARM_SUBSCRIPTION_ID} --json-auth
 ```

-**Copy the output from Azure needed below which will be needed for GitHub Secrets.**
+**Copy the output from the above step this will be for the GitHub Azure Credentials.**
 >{
-  "clientId": "xxxxxxxx-xxxx-xxxx-xxxx-d7388608bd0c",
+  "clientId": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
   "clientSecret": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",
   "subscriptionId": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
   "tenantId": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",